The Equality of Men and Women

 In the examples given above the word 'adam' appears without the Hebrew version of the English word 'the', thus making 'adam' a name rather than a description.

-English and other language translations do not separate or readily identify these meanings, but we can learn to recognise what is meant by looking at the context.
+English and other language translations do not separate or readily identify these different meanings, but we can learn to recognise what is meant by looking at the context.
 In some verses I have substituted the Hebrew form, such as 'the adam', to help clarify the translation's meaning as shown in the original documents.

 1. Men and women were equal at Creation.